-On December 2, DHEC, DAODAS and EtE SC invite students, healthcare workers, people living with or affected by HIV, STDs, Viral Hepatitis and Substance Use Disorders, the media, faith-based communities, and others across the state to participate in the Ending the Epidemics SC / World AIDS Day 2019 event at the South Carolina State House (1100 Gervais Street, Columbia, SC).
+On December 1, DHEC, DAODAS and EtE SC invite students, healthcare workers, people living with or affected by HIV, STDs, Viral Hepatitis and Substance Use Disorders, the media, faith-based communities, and others across the state to participate in the Ending the Epidemics SC / World AIDS Day 2020 Facebook live event at 5:30 pm.
+There will also be a silent viewing of the AIDS ribbon and an information table at the South Carolina State House (1100 Gervais Street, Columbia, SC).

 Other World AIDS Day events are happening in communities across the state in November and early December.

 According to the Centers for Disease Control and Prevention (CDC), about 1.1 million people in the United States have HIV, and 1 in 7 of them don’t know they have it.
 It is important for people to get tested and know their diagnosis so those who have HIV can get treatment as soon as possible.

 As of December 31, 2018, there are over 20,000 South Carolina residents living with diagnosed HIV infection (including AIDS).
 Between 2017 and 2018, 1,546 people were newly diagnosed with HIV/AIDS in SC.
 Of those newly diagnosed, 68 percent were African American, 25 percent were white, and 5 percent were Hispanic.